 These challenges may mean that smaller transactions will dominate for at least the near future, as they can be funded entirely with equity and therefore withstand shifts in the financial markets.
+However, as precedent for PPPs is established and litigation risk related to such projects decreases, upfront transaction costs should become more predictable and the line between a traditional project financing and a PPP project will become less stark.
 To avoid the risk of spending significant amounts on bids for projects not currently authorised by statute, investors may require that authorising legislation be enacted prior to engaging in a bidding process.
 Furthermore, the lack of universal authorising legislation may encourage investors to make unsolicited bids to local governments while encouraging those local governments to enact legislation allowing for the proposed project.
+The potential for future projects to compete with PPPs, particularly roadway PPPs with financial projections based on toll revenues, can also limit project development.
+Competition can reduce the collection of user fees, decreasing a project's returns.
+Some public agencies have agreed to non-compete clauses in roadway PPP agreements that prevent the public agency from building competing projects, or that compensate the PPP developer for certain losses.